Scripta-Qumranica-Electronica/SQE_API/README.md

 # SQE_API

-DotNet web API for the SQE project.
+Asp.Net web API for the SQE project.